 To assist in the development of the operations plan a checklist is provided.
 This checklist is designed to provide further details about the event that will assist you with inter-agency planning requirements and the framework for the operations plan.
-In most cases only specific sections will apply, simplifying what you are asked to provide in the operations plan.
+In most cases only specific sections will apply, simplifying what you are asked to provide in the plan.
 Therefore, the plan should contain the information which is relevant to your event.
-At the discretion of the Director of Recreation and Community Services, an inter-agency planning and coordination meeting may be requested.
+At the discretion of the CEMC, an inter-agency planning and coordination meeting may be requested.
 The goal of this meeting will be work through any additional details or requirements with the event organizer.